Are Black Windows More Expensive?

 - Black absorbs UV photons rather than reflecting them.
 Black windows, therefore conduct heat more readily than white or wood, which may result in warping.
 Reflective components are added to the finish to boost UV protection as a remedy for this.
 With white or wood, there is no need for this.

 - Another significant issue with black is fading.
+Black vinyl windows pros and cons include the fact that while they offer a sleek appearance, they can be prone to fading.
 To maintain the color of black windows, UV protection is also necessary.

 - Warping is another problem with heat.
 To combat these forces, producers forge black window frames with increased sturdiness.